kentywang/-jigg-lysp-puff-/README.md

   `eval_sequence`, `eval_dispatch`, and `eval_if` when running
   `count-to-a-million`.
 I'll also need a virtual call stack, I believe.
   My current implementation is TCO with respect to GCed values, but not the rest of the C stack.
+I could implement the solution either with a massive eval_dispatch to trigger the C compiler to do TCO, or I could build it using stacks, registers, and jump statements to chain instructions.

 Compiling:
 ```